Above and Beyond (1952 film)

-Above and Beyond is a 1952 American World War II film about Lt.
+Above and Beyond is a 1952 American World War II docudrama film directed by Melvin Frank and Norman Panama about Lt.
 Col. Paul W. Tibbets Jr., the pilot of the aircraft that dropped the atomic bomb on Hiroshima in August 1945.

-Directed by Melvin Frank and Norman Panama, it stars Robert Taylor as Tibbets and features a love story with Eleanor Parker as his wife.
-James Whitmore plays security officer William L. Uanna.The story of the dropping of the atomic bomb is treated as a docudrama, with the film focusing on the relationship between Tibbets and his wife.
+The film stars Robert Taylor as Tibbets and features a love story with Eleanor Parker as his wife.

 Plot

-Col. Paul W. Tibbets Jr. (Robert Taylor) is assigned to a dangerous mission in testing a new bomber, the Boeing B-29 Superfortress.
-The perilous assignment has caused his wife Lucy (Eleanor Parker) to worry for his life and whether their marriage can survive the constant separations.
+Col. Paul W. Tibbets Jr. is assigned to a dangerous mission testing a new bomber, the Boeing B-29 Superfortress.
+The perilous assignment has caused his wife Lucy to worry for his life and whether their marriage can survive the constant separations.

 After a year of scrutiny, Maj.
-Gen. Vernon C. Brent (Larry Keating) who championed Tibbets as a test pilot, selects him to lead a new unit in the Pacific war, flying the B-29, armed with a new secret weapon.
-Scientists of the "Manhattan Project" explain what is "the best-kept secret of the war," the atomic bomb.
+Gen. Vernon C. Brent, who championed Tibbets as a test pilot, selects him to lead a new unit in the Pacific war flying the B-29, armed with a new secret weapon.
+Scientists of the Manhattan Project explain their secret weapon, the atomic bomb.
 Along with Maj.
-Bill Uanna (James Whitmore), the only other person who knows what the mission will entail, Tibbets is expected to keep strict discipline over the personnel assigned to a B-29 conversion unit at Wendover Field, Utah.
+Bill Uanna, the only other person who knows what the mission will entail, Tibbets is expected to keep strict discipline over the personnel assigned to a B-29 conversion unit at Wendover Field, Utah.
+When families of crew members are brought to Wendover, tensions erupt between the Tibbetses over his secrecy concerning the mission.

-When families of crew members are brought to Wendover, tensions erupt in the Tibbets family due to Lucy's attitude towards her husband's secrecy concerning the mission, as the decision to use the atomic bomb has been made.
-Flying out to the Pacific island base of Tinian, the B-29 designated for the Hiroshima bombing is named the Enola Gay.
-Although the mission is a success, as he wrests the aircraft around to escape the aftershock, the realization of the devastation is brought home as Tibbets sees the flash of the bomb and the subsequent atomic blast.
-Back on Tinian, the crew is mobbed and although a second mission is mounted, the war has been decided by the actions of the B-29 bombers.
-Tibbets finally returns home, flying first to Washington where he has a joyous reunion with his wife.
+The B-29 designated for the Hiroshima bombing is named the Enola Gay and is flown to the Pacific island base of Tinian.
+After the bomb is dropped, Tibbets realizes the devastation that the bomb has caused as he sees the flash, feels the subsequent pressure wave, and sees the burning city.
+Back on Tinian, the crew is mobbed and although a second mission is mounted, it proves unnecessary with the end of the war after the bombing of Nagasaki.
+Tibbets returns home, flying first to Washington, where he has a joyous reunion with his wife.

-The Enola Gay, after the Hiroshima mission, entering the hardstand at Tinian.
+The Enola Gay entering the hardstand at Tinian after the Hiroshima bombing.